matfain/BaryGNN/README.md

     multi_head_type: "efficient"  # Preferred for dimension consistency
 ```

-### POT Convergence Issues
+### GeomLoss Convergence Issues

-If you see warnings about "Weights sum too small":
+If you see warnings about convergence:
-- This is normal behavior when POT's Sinkhorn algorithm produces very small weights
+- This is normal behavior when GeomLoss's Sinkhorn algorithm produces very small weights
 - The system automatically falls back to uniform weights
 - Consider adjusting `epsilon` (typically 0.1-0.5) or `max_iter` if issues persist